Mount Rushmore, located in South Dakota, is possibly one of the most famous landmarks in the world.

 Lincoln Borglum took over as head of the construction site and was to continue as planned, but there was a lack of funding for the project to continue alongside the original plans.

-As a result, Lincoln decided to leave the monument as it was when his father passed away, so construction ceased in October 1941.
+As a result, Lincoln decided to leave the monument as it was when his father passed away, so construction ceased on October 31, 1941.

 It was originally known as The Six Grandfathers.